ni0ki/ui-components/CONTRIBUTING.md

 ### Code linting and formatting

-We use `prettier` to format and `eslint` with typescript settings to lint our code.
+We use `prettier` to format the code and `eslint` with typescript settings as linter.

 ### Good to know :

-- It's convenient to configure your ide in order automatically format your files.
+- It's convenient to configure your IDE in order automatically format your files.
 Please follow this [Editor Integration documentation](https://prettier.io/docs/en/editors.html).

 - Otherwise, we have a yarn task that formats your <strong>git staged files</strong> for you.
 You can simply run `yarn pretty-quick`

-- We also have an automatic task that runs a <strong>prettier</strong> and <strong>eslint</strong> check on git staged files everytime you attempt to create a new <strong>commit</strong> in order to be sure that things are OK
+- We also have an automatic task that runs a <strong>prettier</strong> and <strong>eslint</strong> check on git staged files everytime you attempt to create a new <strong>commit</strong> in order to be sure that everything is OK

 - we also execute the task <strong>`yarn exec-docz-update`</strong> on pre-commit that will check if we have added or updated any `Docz` documentation, regenrate documentation build and add them to git : in this way, we assure that https://dashlane.github.io/ui-components is always up to date